jvsocial/fix-jenkins-lab/README.md

-# fix-jenkins-lab
-this will help you fix the lab issues in on going jenkins cicd class

 # Jenkins Issue Fixer

 Welcome to Jenkins Issue Fixer!
 This repository contains a script to fix various issues commonly encountered in Jenkins setups.